s-laugh/ITStrategy/ReferenceMaterials/GitWalkthrough.md

 > Once the repository is created or you are added to one of the already created repository, clone the repository on your computer to make changes locally.

 ### Creating a branch
 Each repository has a default master branch.
+New branches can be created using GitHub as well as Git Bash.

+**Creating a branch on GitHub Repo page**
-In case you need to create new branches, create a branch using the branch menu selector on the GitHub repository page.
+A new branch can be created using the branch menu selector on the GitHub repository page.
 [Learn more](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository)

 In this case, the branch is created on the GitHub repository.
 You will need to [fetch](https://github.com/sara-sabr/ITStrategy/blob/08f711a1b0116848468bd798e9cdf55f76e7f19c/ReferenceMaterials/GitWalkthrough.md#L89) the changes on your local repository to work on the branch locally.

+**Creating a branch using Git Bash**
-You can also create a branch using Git bash.
-Here are the steps:
+To create a branch using Git bash, follow the below instructions:
 1. Go to the local directory where you have created a copy of the repository and open Git Bash here.

 2. To create a new branch in this repository, type the following in Git Bash

 ```bash